 I’ve just launched my brand new website and I’m really excited about it.
 Not only does it showcase my work, but I can also now offer gift vouchers for sale directly through the site.
 There are vouchers for family photo sessions and also for a variety of training courses too.
 I wanted to make the process really easy for clients, so they can book a place on a course or buy a gift voucher in a few clicks.

-2017 has been a great a year for my business because as well as developing my lovely new website I’ve met lots of new families and visited new beautiful locations as well as some old favourites too.
+2017 has been a great a year for my business because as well as developing my lovely new website I’ve met lots of new families to take photos for.
 I met lots of new students too, 1 to 1 clients and also some youngsters on my new Young Photographers Workshops.

 I’m looking forward to 2018 – I’ve already booked in some photography workshops in January and February to help people get used to their new Christmas present cameras and then it’ll be time to start planning the Spring time shoots with families and local playgroups too.